-- 1. The cultural heritage significance of a state heritage place is described in the entry for the place in the Queensland Heritage Register available at www.qld.gov.au/environment/land/heritage/ - Exemption certificates are available for development that has no more than a minimal detrimental impact on cultural heritage significance, and involve a separate assessment process which is administered by the Department of Environment and Heritage Protection.
-A general exemption certificate is also available for upfront approval of development that has no impact on cultural heritage significance.
-For information on exemption certificates or general exemption certificates, refer to www.qld.gov.au/environment/land/heritage/development/approvals/ - 3.
-Guidance for achieving the performance outcomes and acceptable outcomes for this state code is available in the Guideline: State Development Assessment Provisions State code 14: Queensland heritage, Department of Environment and Heritage Protection, 2017.
+- The cultural heritage significance of a state heritage place is described in the entry for the place in the Queensland Heritage Register. - Exemption certificates are available for development that has no more than a minimal detrimental impact on cultural heritage significance, and involve a separate assessment process which is administered by the Department of Environment and Science.
+A general exemption certificate is also available for upfront approval of development that has no impact on cultural heritage significance. - 3.
+Guidance for achieving the performance outcomes and acceptable outcomes for this state code is available in the Guideline SDAP State code 14: Queensland heritage, Department of Environment and Heritage Protection, 2017.